jallanxjallan/onemanairforce/adaptation/stories/bob_walters_bitches.md

 ---
+category: past
+date: 04 August 1947
+status: draft
 title: Bob Walters Bitches
-date: 04 August 1947
-status: new

 ---

 In August 1947 the gregarious and charismatic Boedi had been wholly accepted by the Aviation Brotherhood, the freewheeling foreign pilots